sethforprivacy/sethforprivacy.com/content/episodes/special-vik-sharma-cake-wallet.md

-+++
+---
+author: Seth For Privacy
+authorTwitter: sethforprivacy
+date: "2021-09-15T15:52:39-05:00"
-title = "Sponsor Special w/ Vik Sharma from Cake Wallet" date = 2021-09-15T15:52:39-05:00 author = "Seth For Privacy" authorTwitter = "sethforprivacy" #do not include @ cover = "" tags = ["privacy", "podcast", "opt out", "special"] keywords = ["privacy", "podcast", "opt out", "special"] description = "Wondering what mobile Monero wallet I use and recommend and why I chose to take Cake Wallet on as a sponsor?
-This episode, we're sitting down with Vik Sharma, owner of Cake Wallet, the newest sponsor of Opt Out." summary = "Wondering what mobile Monero wallet I use and recommend and why I chose to take Cake Wallet on as a sponsor?
-This episode, we're sitting down with Vik Sharma, owner of Cake Wallet, the newest sponsor of Opt Out." showFullContent = false toc = false draft = false
+description: Wondering what mobile Monero wallet I use and recommend and why I chose to take Cake Wallet on as a sponsor?
+This episode, we're sitting down with Vik Sharma, owner of Cake Wallet, the newest sponsor of Opt Out.
-+++
+draft: false
+keywords:
+- privacy
+- podcast
+- opt out
+- special
+tags:
+- privacy
+- podcast
+- opt out
+- special
+title: Sponsor Special w/ Vik Sharma from Cake Wallet
+toc: false
+---

 # Episode